imrosun/StudentHTMLformJPDB/README.md

 # JasonPowerDB StudentHTMLformJPDB
-Student Registration form using HTML, CSS, Javascript and **JasonPowerDB**
+Student Registration form using HTML, CSS, JavaScript and **JasonPowerDB**

 ## Languages and tools used
 <div>